 Image 9: The Dialog Box with EULA Opens

-The dashboard for BitRaser File Eraser for Linux is now open.
-The left pane shows all the options that can be selected.
-The first option, ‘Erase Files & Folders’ is selected by default.
+The main dashboard for BitRaser File Eraser for Linux is now open.
 (Refer to Image 10)

 Image 10: BitRaser File Eraser for Linux Dashboard

-Step 7: Click on the cloud icon in the same bar.
+Step 7: Click on 'Files & Folders' to open the file eraser module, then click on the cloud icon.
 Enter the user ID and password of your BitRaser Cloud account, and click on ‘Login.’
-(Refer to Images 11 and 12)
+(Refer to Images 11 & 12)

 Image 11: Enter Credentials for BitRaser Cloud Account